Anne Marie Waters: Political career

 Waters later left UKIP to establish a new far-right political party called For Britain.
 Waters stood as a For Britain candidate in the Lewisham East by-election on 14 June 2018.
 She lost her deposit and finished in seventh place with 1.2% of the vote.
 The Electoral Commission records that the For Britain Movement was registered by Anna Maria Waters (not Anne Marie Waters) et al. In March 2021, she moved to Hartlepool and stood as a candidate in the 2021 Hartlepool Borough Council election for De Bruce ward.
 The ward had a For Britain councillor, one of the two elected in 2019.
 She lost the election, coming in sixth place with 10.7% of the vote.
 Later in 2021, she stood in the Batley and Spen by-election, with Robinson supporting her campaign; she finished twelfth out of sixteen candidates with 0.3% of the vote.

-In July 2022 she was in St Helen's Square, York, with supporters from organisations including For Britain and Patriotic Alternative.
-Her speech was drowned out by scores of counter-protesters organised by York Stand Up To Racism who chanted, "Say it loud, say it clear, refugees are welcome here."
+In July 2022, she was in St Helen's Square, York, with supporters from organisations including For Britain and Patriotic Alternative.
+Her speech was met by counter-protesters organised by York Stand Up To Racism.
 On 13 July 2022, she announced on the For Britain website that the party was ceasing operations immediately.

+In April 2023, it was announced that she was rejoining UKIP as the "Justice spokes[person]", and the following month it was announced that she had been selected as the UKIP candidate for Hartlepool for the general election.
+She stood for election in the party's 2024 leadership election, though withdrew her candidacy during the campaign.